Today we’ll have a very special post, right in time to celebrate a fantastic director’s birthday – and her entire career while we’re at it.

 NAOKO YAMADA: THE PERSON

-Yamada was born in Kyoto but didn’t get to stay there for long, since she moved to her maternal family’s home in the Gunma prefecture.
-She was raised in a very rural area there before returning to Kyoto years later, something she still fondly jokes about nowadays.
+Naoko Yamada was born in Kyoto but didn’t get to stay there for long, since she moved to her maternal family’s home in the Gunma prefecture.
+She was raised in a very rural area before returning to Kyoto years later, something she still fondly jokes about nowadays.
 Frolicking in the countryside wasn’t her only early hobby though, as she recalls already being a fan of various anime.
 Ghibli films such as Nausicaä were unsurprisingly among her favorites, though it’s series like Crayon Shin-chan and Doraemon that she was particularly fond of – coincidentally, two Shin-Ei Douga franchises with strong connections to the studio that would end up becoming her home.
-As an elementary schooler she would spend time copying drawings from new shows she came to enjoy, like Dragon Ball and Mobile Police Patlabor.
-Her artistic interests kept on expanding and brought her to join clubs like the photography and tokusatsu ones while growing up, but she academically settled with something more traditional as she majored in oil painting at the Kyoto University of Art and Design.
+As an elementary schooler, she’d spend time copying drawings from new shows that she came to enjoy, like Dragon Ball and Mobile Police Patlabor.
+Her artistic interests kept on expanding and brought her to join clubs like the photography and tokusatsu ones while growing up, but when it came to academics she settled with something more traditional as she majored in oil painting at the Kyoto University of Art and Design.

-When it comes to her field, her sources of inspiration are fairly non-standard as well.
-She’s not the only idiosyncratic anime director who has cited MushiPro’s psychosexual masterpiece Belladonna of Sadness as a fundamental part of their career, although shallow readings of Yamada’s work would never tell you that.
+When it comes to animation, the works she looked up to at the time were fairly non-standard as well.
+She’s not the only idiosyncratic anime director who has cited MushiPro’s groundbreaking, psychosexual piece Belladonna of Sadness as a fundamental part of their career, although shallow readings of Yamada’s work would never tell you that.
 Perhaps more interesting is her choice of Jan Švankmajer’s Alice as the movie that made her pay attention to animation to begin with.
-This unsettling take on Carroll’s work is a mix of stop motion and live action footage that hardly resembles anything in the industry she ended up on.
-Fans are often surprised when finding out where her roots are, since a superficial look at her titles leads you to think she’s simply a commercial anime director who adores cute things (which she does!).
+This unsettling take on Carroll’s work is a mix of stop motion and live action footage that hardly resembles anything in the industry she ended up on, and yet it’s the very reason she’s here.
+Fans are often surprised when finding out where her roots are, since a superficial look at her titles can lead you to think that she’s simply a commercial anime director who adores cute things (which she does!).
 But by actually observing her as a director you can feel how tangible those influences can be, even in the most amusingly inconsequential form.

 NAOKO YAMADA: THE ANIMATOR

-And so the young woman enamored with film, who had recently finished a university course that somehow combined oil painting with the manufacture of art gadgets, ended up joining a 2D animation studio right away, simply because she saw their leaflet on her campus and it felt right; considering she had already briefly worked at a bakery where she used her artistic skills to decorate cakes, perhaps this chaotic progression was the most fitting end.
+And so the woman enamored with film, who’d recently finished a university course that somehow combined oil painting with the manufacture of art gadgets, ended up joining a 2D animation studio right away, simply because she saw their leaflet on her campus and it felt right.
+Considering she’d already briefly worked at a bakery where she used her artistic skills to decorate cakes, perhaps this chaotic progression was the most fitting end.
 Naoko Yamada joined Kyoto Animation in 2004 and was first tasked with drawing in-betweens for Inuyasha.
-Back then the studio did lots of outsourcing work for other companies, which included about one episode a month of Inuyasha for a total of over 30 by the end of the series.
+Back then the studio did lots of outsourcing work for other companies, including about one episode a month of Inuyasha for a total of over 30 by the end of the series.
 These were almost entirely all handled by Tatsuya Ishihara and Shouko Ikeda, whom fans of the studio’s work are surely acquainted with.

 Rather than spending a training period drawing in-betweens to gain animation dexterity as tends to be the case, Yamada gained trust immediately and started drawing key animation for AIR, where she debuted on episode 9.
-Anime production is rarely easy though, so her experience wasn’t as positive as a quick promotion might make you think; in the end her first batch of cuts required many retakes, as the series director Ishihara kindly explained to her.
-That is a moment she fondly remembers despite the extra work it entailed for her, but most importantly, it marked the beginning of an essential relationship that shaped her career.
+Anime production is rarely easy though, so her experience wasn’t as positive as a quick promotion might make you think; her first batch of cuts required many retakes, as the series director Ishihara kindly explained to her.
+That is a moment she treasures despite the extra work it entailed for her, but most importantly, it marked the beginning of an essential relationship for her career at the studio.
 Ishihara would proceed to become the mentor of a weird subculture girl throughout the following years, often assisting Yamada when her career was taking important leaps.

 NAOKO YAMADA: THE EPISODE DIRECTOR

-Her first work featured timid attempts at interesting photography effects, back when anime’s postprocessing was in its clumsy infancy still, might have been a sign of what would eventually come.
-The show’s first extra episode was her first chance to fully control an episode – direction and storyboards – and that turned out to be… a fairly unglamorous debut, to be honest.
+Her first work featured timid attempts at interesting photography effects, back when anime’s complex postprocessing was in its clumsy infancy still, making it a bit of a sign of what would eventually come.
+The show’s extra episode was her first chance to be fully in control – direction and storyboards – and that turned out to be… a fairly unglamorous debut, to be honest.
 Decent composition you wouldn’t be able to tell came from an absolute newbie, rather cartoony animation coupled with ridiculous low-angle layouts to accentuate the comedy, but that’s about it.
 The entire episode understandably feels like something a pupil of Ishihara would produce, especially when it comes to the approach to the humor.

 The one constant we’ve been coming back to is explosive growth though, so by the time the sequel started airing she already felt like a different creator.
-Her involvement with Clannad After Story started with the cute third episode, where her soon to be best animation ally Yukiko Horiguchi decided to ignore the show’s questionable designs almost entirely in favor of a pleasantly loose and cartoony spectacle, with much more life to it than usual.
+Her involvement with Clannad After Story started with the cute third episode, where her soon to be best animation ally Yukiko Horiguchi decided to ignore the show’s questionable designs almost entirely in favor of a pleasantly loose and cartoony spectacle, with much more liveliness to it than usual.
 Yamada got more adventurous with each episode she handled, putting more effort into the lighting, learning to create a sense of space, and trying out new techniques whenever possible; since her mentor Ishihara also happens to be a big fan of photography, the series also was the perfect training grounds for someone with a desire to try out new things in that regard.

 NAOKO YAMADA: THE SERIES DIRECTOR